Back to Blog

 Frequently Asked Questions

 What time does Toby Lee typically take the stage?
-Doors for O2 Institute 2 Birmingham typically open around 7:00 PM.
-If there is an opening act, they usually start around 7:30 PM and play for about 30-45 minutes.
-Toby Lee himself usually takes the stage between 9:00 PM and 9:30 PM.
-The concert generally concludes around 10:30 PM to 11:00 PM.
+Doors for O2 Institute 2 Birmingham concerts typically open around 7:00 PM.
+If there is a supporting act, they usually start around 7:30 PM or 8:00 PM and play for approximately 30-45 minutes.
+Toby Lee, as the headliner, would then be expected to take the stage between 9:00 PM and 9:30 PM.
+The show would typically conclude around 10:45 PM to 11:00 PM.

 What are age restrictions?
-The O2 Institute 2 Birmingham is typically an 18+ venue for most of its evening concerts.
-It is always best to check the specific event listing, but for Toby Lee, assume it is an 18+ event.
-Valid photo ID will be required for entry.
+The O2 Institute 2 Birmingham is typically an 18+ venue for standing shows.
+It is always advisable to check the specific event listing when purchasing tickets, but generally, this would be an adult-only event.
+You will likely need to bring valid photographic ID (passport, driving licence) to gain entry.

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are permitted for personal use to take photos and videos.
-However, professional cameras with detachable lenses, video recorders, and selfie sticks are usually prohibited.
-It's advisable to check the O2 Institute 2's specific policy closer to the date.
+Generally, small, non-professional cameras (like those on mobile phones) are permitted for personal use, but professional DSLR cameras with large lenses are usually prohibited.
+Recording video is often discouraged or strictly forbidden to protect artist rights.
+It's best to check the O2 Institute 2's official policy or the event organiser’s guidelines for definitive rules.

 Top Tips for Toby Lee at O2 Institute 2 Birmingham

-To make your Toby Lee experience at the O2 Institute 2 Birmingham absolutely unforgettable, here are some insider tips:
+To truly maximise your Toby Lee experience at the O2 Institute 2, here are some tailored tips:

 Ready for an Unforgettable Evening?